Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 hash.txt:$ansible$0*0*15c849c20c74562a25c925c3e5a4abafd392c77635abc2ddc827ba0a1037e9d5*1dff07007e7a25e438e94de3f3e605e1*66cb125164f19fb8ed22809393b1767055a66deae678f4a8b1f8550905f70da5
 ```

-When we try to crack these hashes in the format they are now it will crash because the format is not valid.
-To be able to crack these hashes with hashcat you need to remove the text part infront of **$ansible** so you end up with the following file
+When we try to crack these hashes in the format they are now, it will crash because the format is not valid.
+To be able to crack these hashes with hashcat you need to remove the text part infront of **$ansible** so you end up with the following file:

 ```
 $ansible$0*0*2fe48d56e7e16f71c18abd22085f39f4fb11a2b9a456cf4b72ec825fc5b9809d*e041732f9243ba0484f582d9cb20e148*4d1741fd34446a95e647c3fb4a4f9e4400eae9dd25d734abba49403c42bc2cd8